sanghack81/sanghack81.github.io/publications.md

 - <span style="background-color: #00FF00">Sanghack Lee</span> and Vasant Honavar, **Causal Transportability of Experiments on Controllable Subsets of Variables: z-Transportability**
 In Proceedings of the Twenty-ninth Conference on Uncertainty in Artificial Intelligence (UAI 2013). pp. 361-370 (Acceptance rate 31% (73/233)) [\[paper\]](http://dl.acm.org/citation.cfm?id=3023675)
 - <span style="background-color: #00FF00">Sanghack Lee</span> and Vasant Honavar, **m-Transportability: Transportability of a Causal Effect from Multiple Environments**
-In Proceedings of the Twenty-seventh Conference on Artificial Intelligence (AAAI 2013). pp. 583-590
+In Proceedings of the Twenty-seventh Conference on Artificial Intelligence (AAAI 2013). pp. 583-590 (oral)
 - Harris Lin\*, <span style="background-color: #FFFF00">Sanghack Lee</span>\*, Ngot Bui\*, and Vasant Honavar, **Learning Classifiers from Distributional Data**
 In IEEE Second International Congress on Big Data. pp. 302-309